melapisthebee/AI-Chat-Compressor/README.md

 ### The Solution

-**AI Chat Compressor** (shortened to "lm-compressor") was built specifically for LM Studio and similar AI platforms.
+**AI Chat Compressor** (shortened to "lm-compressor") was built specifically to address these issues.
 It compresses large conversations from `.txt`, `.pdf`, `.md`, and `.json` files into significantly smaller, high-quality, structurally-based JSON stored inside a manipulatable SQLite database file.

 With lm-compressor, developers can: